Haoming9810/CSS143B-2020Fall/exams/final_project/design.md

 Each document is a series of words.
 In our code, each document is represented by a String.

-search() returns the *document ids* that contain the given search phrase based on the indexes.
+search() returns the *document ids* that contain the given search phrase based on the given index.
+The search interface is:

 ```java
 public interface Searcher {